vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 For especially large checkpoints, Orbax supports asynchronous checkpointing which moves checkpointing to a background thread.
-You can do this by wrapping `orbax.checkpoint.AsyncCheckpointer` around our earlier `orbax.checkpoint.PyTreeCheckpointer`.
+You can do this by wrapping `orbax.checkpoint.AsyncCheckpointer` around the `orbax.checkpoint.PyTreeCheckpointer` we created earlier.

 > You may see mention online to Flax checkpointing utilities.
 However, these utilities are being deprecated and it is recommended to start using Orbax instead.

-The documentation for Orbax is a bit spartan but it has a fair few options to it.
+The documentation for Orbax is a bit spartan, but it has a fair few options to choose.
 It is worth just reading the `CheckpointManagerOptions` class [here](https://github.com/google/orbax/blob/main/checkpoint/orbax/checkpoint/checkpoint_manager.py#L85) and seeing the available features.

 ## Conclusion
-- Less ideological, more a practical guide to use JAX + Flax + Optax

 In this blog post, I've introduced two libraries built on top of JAX: Flax and Optax.
 This has been more of a practical guide into how you can implement